-When educating a disabled child, the tendency is to want to lower our expectations of what he can and will do.
-Today, I offer a different mindset for planning for a disabled child.
-Rather than lowering your expectations, consider meeting your child where he is at.
+When educating a neurodivergent or disabled child, the tendency is to lower our expectations.
+Here, I offer a different mindset for planning for a neurodivergent or disabled child.
+Rather than lowering your expectations, meet the learner where they’re at.

-Meeting your child where he is at means assessing his strengths and focusing on those for educational purposes.
-It might be tricky to get into that mind-frame especially since so many interventions over the years have aimed to improve your child’s weaknesses and challenges.
+Meeting a child where they’re at means assessing their strengths and focusing on those for educational purposes.
+It might be tricky to get into that mind-frame especially since so many interventions over the years have aimed to improve the child’s weaknesses and challenges.

-When you focus on what your child can do well, you can help him build a skill set that he can use for life.
-You’re targeting the positive parts of his identity and helping him become more of who is meant to be.
+When you focus on what the child can do well, you can help them build a skill set they can use for life.

 Unfortunately, as a society, we gravitate toward the things we can fix about a person.

 - “He’s great at writing, but he can’t speak well, so let’s have him join a social group to build his speaking techniques.”

 - “She’s a fabulous designer, but her math skills are lacking, so let’s get her a math tutor twice a week.”

 - “They’re an amazing athlete, but can’t read, so let’s keep drilling those sight words before they join a track team.”